St Matthew's School Narrogin

 View the ICT Use By Students (K-2) Policy.

-Mobile phones are part of modern society and the school accepts that students will possess mobile phones.
+Digital Devices, such as mobile phones, smart watches, iPads and iPods, are part of modern society and the school accepts that many students will possess these devices.
 There are times when it may be genuinely appropriate and useful for students to have access to them.
+However, ever-changing technology presents a number of challenges to the school environment.

 View the Mobile Phone Policy.